AlyceBrady/Unix-Intro/README.md

 ==========

-This repository contains several documents and "dot files" that may be helpful to people learning Unix / Linux / OS X.
+This repository contains several documents and "dot files" that may be helpful to people learning Unix / Linux / OS X.  To use the dot files, put them in your home directory.

 ### Getting Started with Using Unix at the Command Line ("shell")